 WADA Not Required to Exhaust Internal Remedies

-Where WADA has a right to appeal under Rule 13 and no other party has appealed a final decision within DFSNZ’s process, WADA may appeal such decision directly to CAS without having to exhaust other remedies in DFSNZ’s process.
+Where WADA has a right to appeal under Rule 13 and no other party has appealed a final decision within the Commission’s process, WADA may appeal such decision directly to CAS without having to exhaust other remedies in the Commission’s process.

 Appeals from Decisions Regarding Anti-Doping Rule Violations, Consequences, Provisional Suspensions, Implementation of Decisions and Authority

-A decision that an anti-doping rule violation was committed, a decision imposing Consequences or not imposing Consequences for an anti-doping rule violation, a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision by WADA not to grant an exception to the six months’ notice requirement for a retired Athlete to return to Competition under Rule 5.6.1; a decision by WADA assigning Results Management under Rule 7.1; a decision by DFSNZ not to bring forward an Adverse Analytical Finding or an Atypical Finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation under in accordance with the International Standard for Results Management; a decision to impose, or lift, a Provisional Suspension as a result of a Provisional Hearing; DFSNZ’s failure to comply with Rule 7.4; a decision that DFSNZ lacks authority to rule on an alleged anti-doping rule violation or its Consequences; a decision to suspend, or not suspend, Consequences or to reinstate, or not reinstate, Consequences under Rule 10.7.1; failure to comply with Rules 7.1.4 and 7.1.5; failure to comply with Rule 10.8.1; a decision under Rule 10.14.3; a decision by DFSNZ not to implement another Anti-Doping Organisation’s decision under Rule 15; and a decision under Article 27.3 of the Code may be appealed exclusively as provided in this Rule 13.2.
+A decision that an anti-doping rule violation was committed, a decision imposing Consequences or not imposing Consequences for an anti-doping rule violation, a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision by WADA not to grant an exception to the six months’ notice requirement for a retired Athlete to return to Competition under Rule 5.6.1; a decision by WADA assigning Results Management under Rule 7.1; a decision by the Commission not to bring forward an Adverse Analytical Finding or an Atypical Finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation under in accordance with the International Standard for Results Management; a decision to impose, or lift, a Provisional Suspension as a result of a Provisional Hearing; the Commission’s failure to comply with Rule 7.4; a decision that the Commission lacks authority to rule on an alleged anti-doping rule violation or its Consequences; a decision to suspend, or not suspend, Consequences or to reinstate, or not reinstate, Consequences under Rule 10.7.1; failure to comply with Rules 7.1.4 and 7.1.5; failure to comply with Rule 10.8.1; a decision under Rule 10.14.3; a decision by the Commission not to implement another Anti-Doping Organisation’s decision under Rule 15; and a decision under Article 27.3 of the Code may be appealed exclusively as provided in this Rule 13.2.

 Appeals Involving International-Level Athletes or International Events